 ure

 The baby has a tongue-tie.
 Some tongue-ties are obvious, but many tongue-ties are more subtle and require an evaluation that goes farther than just looking, but includes feeling under the baby’s tongue and testing for upward mobility of the tongue as well and knowing what to feel for.
 Unfortunately, few health professionals, including some lactation consultants, know how to evaluate whether or not the baby has a tongue-tie.
 Also, even if the tongue tie was released at one point, tongue ties are far too often only partially released and/or re-attach.
+See: http://ibconline.ca/tongue-tie/

-The breastfeeding parent has had a decrease in milk supply.
-Late onset decreased milk supply and resulting slow flow is common and can also cause late onset sore nipples.
+The mother has had a decrease in milk supplyLate onset decreased milk supply and resulting slow flow is common and can also cause late onset sore nipples.
 Why?
 When the milk flow slows, the baby tends to slip down on the nipple and/or pulls at the breast or both.
-For more information on late onset decreased milk supply and what can be done, see the information sheet, “Late Onset Decreased Milk Supply or Flow”, as well as this link.
+For more information on late onset decreased milk supply and what can be done, see the information sheet, “Late Onset Decreased Milk Supply or Flow”, as well as this linkhttp://ibconline.ca/decreased/.
 Watch your baby at the breast and watch for drinking – see our video clips.
+This problem is frequently misdiagnosed as “thrush” or Candida.
+Late onset nipple pain is typical of late onset decreasing milk supply and flow, and because often, the mother never had nipple pain before or the pain resolved after the first few days or weeks, “Candida” seems the only likely cause.
+It is not.
+The problem is that most health professionals, even lactation consultants, are not aware of the syndrome of late onset decreasing milk supply and flow.
+In fact, since we became aware of late onset decreasing milk supply and flow, we have not treated a mother for “candida of the nipples” at all.
+And success of treatment (dealing with late onset decreasing milk supply and flow) is far more definite.

 For Nipple Pain: Treatment applied to the nipple(s)

 The ointment is applied sparingly after each feeding.
 “Sparingly” means that the nipple and areola will shine but you won’t be able to see the ointment.
 Do not wash or wipe it off, even if the pharmacist asks you to.
-The APNO can be used for any cause of nipple soreness (“all-purpose nipple ointments”), not just for Candida (yeast, thrush).
+The APNO can be used for any cause of nipple soreness (“all-purpose nipple ointment”), not just for Candida (yeast, thrush).
 Use the ointment until you are pain free for a few days and then decrease frequency over a few days until stopped.
 If you are not having less pain after 3 or 4 days of use, or if you need to be using it for longer than two or three weeks to keep pain free, get good help or advice but do not stop using the APNO.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.